sparvu/data-recorders/docs/design.md

 # What is a data recorder?

 A data recorder, is a simple software probe, designed to connect and fetch data from one or many data sources, like: a computer systems, one or many web and enterprise applications, weather and environment sensors, or different IoT equipment, using different communication protocols, like HTTP, SNMP or MODBUS.
-A data recorder will not offer data transport capabilities, like for example a software agent.
-See below the main features of a data recorder:
+A data recorder does not offer support for data transport capabilities, like for example a software agent.
+Please check the main features of a data recorder:

 **Time series**

 All recorded observations and metrics are stored as raw data.
-Raw data is a simple text file, produced by a recorder, which fetches data from a system, device or sensor, which has not been modified or changed in any way.
+Raw data is a [simple text file](docs/rawdata.md), produced by a recorder, which fetches data from a system, device or sensor, which has not been modified or changed in any way.

 **Data ontology**